Bobby Vee, ‘The Night Has a Thousand Eyes’ (recording)

 - ‘Sharing You‘ – Goffin-King, #15

-Both of these seem to me clearly influenced by Roy Orbison’s ‘Running Scared’ – conflicted love triangles in which the narrator is wrenched with fear and anxiety, 2’15” melodramas in a minor key, climbing single-mindedly from the tense git-go to an operatic climax without a detour into a chorus.
-Oh, the drama in those three songs, fantastical passions for a bored and horny 15-year old boy from the suburbs, each one grist for an entire soap.
+Both of these seem to me strongly influenced by Roy Orbison’s ‘Running Scared’ – conflicted love triangles in which the narrator is wrenched with fear and anxiety, 2’15” melodramas in a minor key, climbing single-mindedly from the tense git-go to an operatic climax without a detour into a chorus.
+Oh, the drama in those three songs, fantastical passions for a bored and horny 15-year old boy from the suburbs, each one grist for an entire soap opera.

 - ‘Punish Her‘ – #20; don’t worry all you politico-correctnessers, you’re supposed to “kill her with kindness” and “blind her with kisses”

 - ‘Charms‘ – #13, a charmer of a song, written by brilliant Brillers Helen Miller and Howard Greenfield

 - ‘Be True to Yourself‘ – #34, fine advice for all seasons, Burt Bacharach and Hal David at their Brill best